 - Sire-Dam -

-Perhaps Qabala will put that right for him sooner rather than later.
+But he has been in fabulous form in 2019 and perhaps Qabala will put that right for him sooner rather than later.

 She looked an exciting prospect when winning on her debut over seven furlongs at Newmarket in late September and confirmed that impression when landing the Group 3 Nell Gwyn Stakes on her return back at Headquarters in April.